kadena-community/pactup/README.md

 Skip appending shell specific loader to shell config file, based on the current user shell, defined in `$SHELL`. e.g. for Bash, `$HOME/.bashrc`. `$HOME/.zshrc` for Zsh.
 For Fish - `$HOME/.config/fish/conf.d/pactup.fish`

-`--force-install`

-macOS installations using the installation script are deprecated in favor of the Homebrew formula, but this forces the script to install using it anyway.

 Example:

 ```sh